-Here’s everything you need to know about choosing a qualified company secretary for your limited private company in Hong Kong.
+Here’s everything you need to know about choosing a qualified company secretary for your company in Hong Kong.

 Why do I need a Company Secretary in Hong Kong?

-As per Section 474 of the Hong Kong Companies Ordinance, a limited private company must have a company secretary.
+As per Section 474 of the Hong Kong Companies Ordinance, a Hong Kong company must have a company secretary.

-While some private company may see the appointment of company secretary as a mere parking service, a professional company secretary can offer you comprehensive support which allows your company to operate efficiently without a physical presence in Hong Kong.
+Appointing a company secretary is more than a statutory requirement.
+A professional company secretary can offer you comprehensive support which allows your company to operate efficiently without physical presence in Hong Kong.

-For example, a Hong Kong company must deliver its annual return NAR1 form to the Companies Registry for registration within 42 days after the anniversary date of the company’s incorporation in that year.
+For example, a Hong Kong company must deliver an annual return NAR1 form to the Companies Registry every year.
 The document cannot be filed in advance.
-However, if the company is late for filing, the penalty will apply.
-From our experience, many owners forget the date of filing and end up paying a substantial amount of penalty.
+However, if the company is late for filing, penalty will apply.
+From our experience, many company owners forget the date of filing and end up paying a substantial amount of penalty.
 So appointing a professional secretary can avoid this type of issue.

 What are the qualifications of Hong Kong Company Secretary?